brrd/abricotine/README.md

 HTML, CSS, Javascript, XML and [C-like](http://codemirror.net/mode/clike/index.html) languages are supported regardless of this option.

+### `preview-template`

+The name of the template to use when previewing document in the browser.

 ## Adding spell checker dictionaries

 Abricotine uses [hunspell](http://hunspell.sourceforge.net/) dictionaries for Linux and Windows 7.
 If you want to add dictionaries, simply drop the dictionary folder in the `dict` subdirectory of Abricotine configuration folder.